Small, Rural School Achievement Program

 4. How do I find out if my school district is eligible for the SRSA program?

-The U.S. Department of Education posts the names of school districts that are eligible for SRSA on its Web site in May and June each year.
+The U.S. Department of Education posts the names of school districts that are eligible for SRSA on its Web site in early Spring of each year.
 You can find out if your school district is eligible by checking the “eligibility spreadsheet” for your State.TOP

 5. Does an eligible school district have to apply for an SRSA grant in order to receive funding under the program?